 At the time I didn’t realize I would soon become part of that growing demographic!

-My partner Jim loved his life in CO and didn’t want to give up rafting, friends he’d known all his adult life and nearby family.
-On the other hand my family was in England and I’d spent a lifetime living many thousands of miles apart with only brief get togethers over the years.
+My partner loved his life in CO and didn’t want to give up rafting, friends he’d known all his adult life and nearby family.
+On the other hand my family was in England and I’d spent a lifetime living many thousands of miles apart with only brief get-togethers over the years.
 I felt long overdue for some quality time in my birthplace.

-That’s why last year I created a home in England and Jim and I began our version of a long distance LAT.
+So I decided to create a home in England beginning our version of a long distance LAT.
 Neither of us were sure how it would all work out.
 After all there’s no way to practice living apart.
 You just jump in!

 I learned to rely on my own resources and quickly found a car share service for those times I couldn’t get where I needed to go by bus or train.
 An avid reader, I was thrilled to find all of my favorite authors at the local library.
 Exploring local shops and markets gave me inspiration for cooking for one, something which can be challenging in the US where everything is super-sized!

-It’s not too far of a stretch to say we probably talk to each other as much, if not more than when we we lived together!
+You may find you talk to each other as much, if not more than when you’re living together!
 When you condense it down to one conversation, you make the most of it don’t you?

-Jim flew back this past fall and we traveled and lived together for almost two months.
+Once my partner flew back to the UK, we traveled and lived together for almost two months.